 How would you handle a subordinate making a mistake?

-A self-aware person can take the perspective of F.A.I.L First Attempt In Learning, and can help the subordinate learn from that mistake.
+A self-aware person can take the perspective of failure as a natural process of growth and can help the subordinate learn from that mistake.

 What is your superpower?

 A self-aware person can effectively articulate what unique offering they bring to the table.

 Self-aware folks will typically value teamwork above self-promotion.
 They value collaboration and have the ability to respond, rather than passively react, to stimuli.
 Self-aware leaders will lead with intention, empathy, and compassion.